github/docs/content/desktop/installing-and-configuring-github-desktop/authenticating-to-github.md

 ---
 title: Authenticating to GitHub
 shortTitle: Authentication
-intro: 'You can securely access your account''s resources on {% data variables.product.prodname_desktop %} by authenticating to {% data variables.product.prodname_dotcom %}.'
+intro: 'You can securely access your account\'s resources on {% data variables.product.prodname_desktop %} by authenticating to {% data variables.product.prodname_dotcom %}.'
 redirect_from:
   - /desktop/getting-started-with-github-desktop/authenticating-to-github-using-the-browser
   - /desktop/getting-started-with-github-desktop/authenticating-to-github